joshgerdes/jekyll-uno/_posts/2022-05-27-how-to-contribute-to-microsoft-documentation.md

 ---
 Did you know you can contribute to Microsoft documentation _(ms docs)_?

 Suppose you see something not quite right, technically or even if the document's readability doesn't look right!
-Then, in true community style, true community style, you can contribute!
+Then, in true community style, you can contribute!

 > Tip: You can edit it straight from the Github webpage directly, or pressing "**.**" in a Github repository will open up Visual Studio Code in Dev spaces with the markdown linter to help check against best practices from your browser.